ArlingtonMA/arlingtonma.info/docs/_posts/2023-12-27-local-news-orgs.md

 ## Metadata Directory Of Local News Orgs

-We've built a metadata listing of locally-owned news organizations in eastern MA - read on below!
+We've built a metadata listing of locally-owned news organizations in eastern MA and in select other places in the US - read on below!
 As an open source project, we'd love additions and corrections to the data, as well as people to help organize the data and tie it more directly into other data sources.
 If you're familiar with GitHub, submit a PR.
 If GitHub is a mystery, ask us for help: I'd love to teach any local journalists how to use the simpler web-based features of GitHub to build super-simple and zero maintenance websites.

  For a more comprehensive list of Massachusetts based news organizations, follow [Dan Kennedy's Media Nation blog](https://dankennedy.net/2021/12/24/boston-globe-media-eyes-expanding-into-tv-films-broadcast-and-radio/).